Approximating Fixpoints of Approximated Functions: Conclusion

 As mentioned earlier, our work is inspired by the integration of reinforcement learning algorithms with fixpoint theory \cite{WD:QL,ma:prioritized-sweeping,r:sarsa,kv:certainty-equivalent}, and in particular by the Dyna-Q algorithm \cite{s:dyna-integrated-architecture,s:planning-incremental-dyn-prog,kaelbling1996reinforcement}.
 Reinforcement learning techniques are by now a central ingredient in machine learning and we plan to strengthen the foundations behind this method.

-There is some similarity of our results to the theory of stochastic approximation~\cite{bt:neuro-dynamic-programming,b:random-iterative-models,kc:stochastic-approximation-methods}, going back to~\cite{rm:stochastic-approximation} that deals with a root finding problem where the function contains an error term with expected value zero.
+There is some similarity of our results to the theory of stochastic approximation \cite{bt:neuro-dynamic-programming,b:random-iterative-models,kc:stochastic-approximation-methods}, going back to \cite{rm:stochastic-approximation}, which has also been employed in the correctness proof of Q-learning \cite{WD:QL}.
+Stochastic approximation deals with a root finding problem where the function contains an error term with expected value zero.
 In that line of work, the function itself is stochastic with known expected value, while we separate the (approximated) fixpoint theory from the probabilistic setting by checking that we converge almost surely via sampling.
 More importantly, the focus in stochastic approximation is to consider either contractions (with unique fixpoints) or convergence to \emph{some} fixpoint, while the case of convergence to the \emph{least} fixpoint is not treated.
 Hence there is no machinery for leaving a fixpoint once it is reached, such as we have by employing a dampening factor.

 In order to obtain our results on MDPs, the notion of end-components is quite fundamental.
 For an introduction to end-components see \cite{bk:principles-mc}, while the connection of non-uniqueness of fixpoints of MDP functions to end-components was exploited in \cite{bccfkkpu:mdps-learning,hm:interval-iteration-mdps} in order to compute the correct expected return by collapsing maximal end components.
 In \cite{bccfkkpu:mdps-learning} the authors assume -- as we do -- that MDPs are not known exactly but are sampled.
 They present a different solution by collapsing maximal end-components, which is unnecessary in our approach.